ejsdotsh/yacht-hugo-theme/exampleSite/content/about.md

 ---
-title: "about YACHT"
+title: "YACHT Another Custom Hugo Theme"
-date: 2025-01-26T10:52:34-08:00
+date: 2025-11-01T12:06:34-08:00
 draft: false
 ---

-when graduating from highschool, i was voted *"most likely to own a yacht"* by my senior class. i don't think this is what they meant...
+when graduating from high school, i was voted *"most likely to own a yacht"* by my senior class. i don't think this is what they meant...

 ***under construction***